Solutions

 Beyond Computer Vision.

 Simply "seeing" the part is not enough.
 The hard problem is assigning authority over motion.
-Xolver separates interpretation from execution, ensuring that while the model handles variance, the enforcement layer holds final authority over physical safety.
+Xolver separates interpretation from execution so model variance can be checked against enforcement gates, runtime contracts, and operator review.

 Upgrade your assembly line.